saulpw/aipl/docs/operators.md

 ## An AIPL script is essentially a list of operators.

-When an AIPL script is executed, each operator is applied in sequence over all rows in the input.
+When an AIPL script is executed, each `!operator` is applied in sequence over all rows in the input.

-Each operator uses 0, 1, or 2 operands to perform a certain operation and produce a resulting value.
-These are called "nonary", "unary", and "binary" operators.
+Each operator uses 0 ("nonary"), 1 ("unary"), or 2 ("binary") operands on which to perform a certain operation and produce a resulting value.
 Some operators may be "ambinary", and are able to be applied as either unary or binary operators.

 ## The input

 There is always a "most recent" value, which is the toplevel result of the previously applied operator.
-This value is commonly called the "input", and it provides the set of default operands for the next operator if it is unary, or the default "left" operands if the next operator is binary.
+This value is commonly referred to as the "input", and it provides the set of default operands for the next unary operator, or the default "left" operands for the next binary operator.

+##### Note
-(An operator that does not produce a result is a "tap", presumably having some desirable side-effect.
-It may use its input operands but must not modify them.)
+An operator that does not produce a result is a "tap", presumably having some desirable side-effect.
+It may use its input operands but must not modify them.

 ## The output

 The operator is applied across the input rows, and these outputs are aggregated into a single "result", which immediately becomes the next "input".

-The result can be assigned to a name with a special argument that starts with `>>`, e.g. `!join>>foo`.
+The resulting table can be assigned to a name with `>>`, e.g. `!join>>foo`.
+It can be referred by name anywhere in the latter part of the script.

 A single `>`, e.g. `>bar`, is used to assign a name to the bottommost column(s) of scalars, which are then available for formatting as `{bar}` in arguments and elsewhere.